Macks25/Macks25/README.md

 - 👋 Hi, I’m @Macks25
-- 👀 I’m interested in Computer Science and Evrything that comes with it
+- 👀 I’m interested in Computer Science and Everything that comes with it
 - 🌱 I’m currently learning Java, Java Script, Python, SQL and C++

 <!---